jayljohnson/docker-generic/README.md

-Generic docker containers to launch a minimal environment for new projects and experiments.
+Generic docker containers to launch a minimal environment for new python projects.
+This project is intended to be used as a template from which to start other projects or for one-off python analysis or testing work.

-This is intended to be used as a template.
-It uses makefiles to simplify interaction with the docker containers.
+Makefile commands simplify many common interactions with the docker containers.

 ### Containers Included
-* application: generic linux container with python3
+* application: generic linux container with python3, pytest, and code coverage
 * db: an empty postgres database

-## Installation
+## Tutorial
-The examples assume that your new project name is `my-project`.
-You can use any name that makes sense for your project by replacing `my-project` in the commands that follow with the actual project name.
+Use any name that makes sense for your project by replacing `my-project` in the commands below with the actual project name.
+Or, start with the default name and change it later.

+For users experienced with git and cli basics, it should take less than 10 minutes to have a fully functioning environment up and running.

 ### Initialize a new project
-Before starting:
+> **_Prerequisites:_**
-1. Docker should be running
+1. Docker should be installed and running
-2. If any containers are running, shut them down.
-To find running containers, run the command: `docker container ps`  (It may work without doing this, but network errors are possible because of port bindings in other containers)
+2. If other containers are running, it's a good idea to shut them down.
+To find running containers, run the command: `docker container ps`.
+To bring them down, run `docker-compose down`
+    1. Note: The tutorial may work without doing this, but network errors are possible because of port binding conflicts with other running containers)

+> **_Local installation:_**
 Run the next scripts to create a new base directory for your new project.
 Then clone the git project files into that directory, build the containers, and start them to make sure everything is working.
 ```
 mkdir my-project